'Most dangerous movie ever made' charges into theaters

 LOS ANGELES (AP) — "No animals were harmed during the making of 'Roar.'
 But 70 members of the cast and crew were."
 So claims a trailer for the theatrical re-release of a little-seen 1981 adventure film starring Tippi Hedren, daughter Melanie Griffith and 150 lions, tigers, leopards, jaguars and elephants.

 Touted as the most dangerous movie ever made, "Roar" was the ill-fated brainchild of Alfred Hitchcock muse Hedren and her then-husband, "Exorcist" producer Noel Marshall.
 Years past schedule and millions over budget, Hollywood eventually lost interest in "Roar" and the film was never released in North America.

-Now, 34 years later, Drafthouse Films is giving "Roar" its big-screen due, re-releasing it in six theaters nationwide on Friday, then expanding it to about 50 cities through May.
-A DVD release is planned for later this summer.
+Now, 34 years later, Drafthouse Films is giving "Roar" its big-screen due, re-releasing it in 40 theaters nationwide on Friday, with a DVD release planned for later this summer.

 The story loosely follows a wildlife preservationist whose family comes to visit him and is attacked in their home by the animals.
 Most of the film has the cast running and hiding in fear as they narrowly escape the all too real danger.
 Dozens of scenes show full grown lions chasing the actors, pawing at their faces and even wrestling them to the ground.

 While the exact number of on-set injuries remains a point of contention, the "Roar" shoot was an OSHA nightmare.
 Many wounds were well-documented in press coverage at the time and also in Hedren's 1985 book "The Cats of Shambala," referring to her Shambala Preserve north of Los Angeles, where "Roar" was filmed.